GSTT-CSC/gstt-csc.github.io/_platforms/flip.md

 platform-image: /assets/img/platforms/flip_logo.png
 ---

-The Federated Learning Interoperability Platform (FLIP) links data from multiple Trusts to enable AI at scale.
+FLIP, the Federated Learning Interoperability Platform, links data from multiple Trusts to enable AI at scale.
 It is composed of three core components:

 - **Secure Enclave**
   > Data from participating Trusts will be transferred into their respective local secure enclaves for curation and aggregation, including both imaging and non-imaging electronic healthcare data.